In this kitchen cabinet toe kick guide we share the materials, dimensions, options and remodeling tips to improve your kitchen design.

 Adding kick space to your cabinet will not cost you a lot of money.
 Here are some toe kick ideas that will help you create one that won’t break your budget:

-Instead of using toe kicks, you can use a furniture base, or the base cabinets which are the lowest part of the cabinet.
-Some cabinets do not come with a toe kick on the base, so you have to install or make one below the base.
+Instead of using toe kicks, you can use a furniture base or the base cabinets, which are the lowest part of the cabinetry.
+Some cabinets do not come with a kick plate on the base, so you have to install or make one below the base.
 The base must be sturdy because it supports the countertop.

 These stretchers are usually made from unfinished wood materials.

 Install moldings to cover gaps.
 It will make joined surfaces look smooth and seamless.
-These toe kicks can serve as décor as well.
+These foot plates can serve as décor as well.

 The standard depth of a toe kick is three inches.
 Homeowners can adjust the depth if they have big feet.
 They can buy a made-to-order cabinet.
 They can specify their preferred kick depth.

 A toe kick baseboard covers gaps and joints.
-Some are decorative while others conceal lighting on the toe kick.
+Some are decorative, while others conceal lighting to add to the elegance of the design.

 Here are some creative ideas on how to make the space above the toe kick useful:

-Use for pans and flatware — Place your pans and other flatware in the toe kick.
-Hide space using a baseboard.
+Use for pans and flatware — Place your pans and other flatware inside.
+Hide space using a baseboard storage compartment.

 Install lighting — Some homeowners add lighting at the top of the cabinet.
 How about installing them on the cove near the floor?
 The light will still be subtle.
 It is below eye level, so it is not glaring.